cloudera/hue/README.rst

       * FileBrowser for accessing HDFS
       * Job Designer for creating MapReduce/Streaming/Java jobs
+      * Beeswax application for executing Hive queries
+      * Impala App for executing Cloudera Impala queries
       * Oozie App for submitting and scheduling workflows
       * JobBrowser for viewing MapReduce jobs
-      * Beeswax application for executing Hive queries
-      * A Pig/HBase shell
+      * A Pig/HBase/Sqoop2 shell

 On top of that, a SDK is available for creating new apps integrated with Hadoop.

-More documentation is available at http://cloudera.github.com/hue/.
+More user and developer documentation is available at http://cloudera.github.com/hue/.

 Getting Started